Product icon Help book icon Sound Mill X3 : User's Guide

 • Run Script - Runs another Script.
 The script can run inside the parent scripts thread or it can spawn a new, separate thread.
 (See Run Script - Spawns New Thread for details.)

 • Pause Script - Pauses a Script that is currently running.
-If a Script pauses itself with a Pause Script Step, it will effectively freeze itself (since no steps will execute while it is paused).
-Thus it won't be able to resume itself.
+If a Script pauses itself with a Pause Script Step, it can only Resume itself with a timed Resume Script step.
+See section on How to Pause/Resume a Script below.

 • Start External Program - Starts an External Program and passes any variables (parameters) specified in the Step.
 When the Start External Program Step executes in automation, the Automator does not wait for the external program to complete its operation.
 It starts the External Program then goes on to execute the next automation Step immediately.